baardkrk/bardnotes/content/posts/spring-boot-notes.md

 When writing tests for APIs you rely on a clean way is to write a "fake" version of the API which implements an interface *you* define (this is also sometimes called a test-double, by Martin Fowler.
 However, test-double is a wide term that can be used for dummy, fake, stub, spy, or mock).
 Then, an Adapter is written for the API wich also implements the same interface.
 That way, only the Adapter has to change if the API changes, as we talked about earlier in the beginning.

 ### Unit Tests

+As we talked about before, some classes are quite open, the data structures.
+These have getters (but, not neccessarily setters), and is only used to *hold* data.
+Therefore, they are not neccessary to test either.
+However, the other type of objects, where the implementation details are hidden is another story.
+It is for these objects that we write tests for their *functionality*.
+We're not interested in what the object holds, only testing that the methods behaves the way we expect when the object is initialized in a certain way.

+MockRestServiceServer or OkHTTPs MockWebServer Testcontainers:: open source project.
+Can be used to create docker containers which can have databases you can test on.
 We'll use JUnit to run our tests, so we need to add it to our dependiencies:
 ```xml
 <dependency>